Initial Consultation

 It’s never too late to try.
 Many couples come to us as a “last resort” and find that EFT helps them reconnect in ways they didn’t think possible.
 Others gain clarity and closure, whatever the outcome.
 Either way, EFT can help.

-How much does couples therapy cost?
+How much will it cost?

 We provide detailed fee information during your initial consultation.
 We’re committed to making therapy accessible and can discuss options based on your situation.